DR. AMY FARRELL

 a) "The Education of Strong Ikwe: What We Learn of Power and Agency from Women in Anishinaabe and Cree Sacred Story and Narrative" (Paper Presentation)

-b) "The Balance of Tensions: Exploring Patience and Cultural Learning Through Anishinaabe Beadwork within a
+b) "The Balance of Tensions: Exploring Patience and Cultural Learning Through Anishinaabe Beadwork within a Bachelor of Education Arts Course" (Presentation and Hands-On Workshop)

 World Indigenous Peoples Conference on Education